- Politics and Social Issues»

 It was September 1964 and Sharon was awaiting a third re-trial when she and Frank, as he was called, took what was supposed to be a short vacation to Mexico.
 She had assured her attorneys and the Kinnes, with whom again Sharon was allowing to keep the children for her own benefit, she would return before October when the trial was scheduled to begin.

 On September 14, Frank and Sharon arrived in Mexico City.
-Between the extreme heat and water, both of them were soon too sick to get out of bed.
+Between the extreme heat and unclean water, both of them were soon too sick to get out of bed.
 The trip to Mexico was quickly becoming an adventure worse than prison.

 On their fourth day, Sharon felt well enough to go out and ventured into a bar alone.
-There she met Mexican, Francisco Ordonez, who worked as an American radio personality.
+There she met Mexican-born Francisco Ordonez, who worked as an American radio personality.
 Thrilled to have met someone who spoke fluent English, Sharon returned with him to his hotel room.
 Within the hour, Francisco lay dead on the hotel bed.

 Mexico Ain't America, Hon